Put the WE in 2023 -- Donate to our Annual Fund!

 Milestones Autism Resources and Ohio Family Network are pleased to announce a series of FREE trainings for professionals in community settings and every day places such as Libraries, Recreational Centers, Churches and Synagogues and Hispanic Organizations.

 All Ohio Family Network Professional workshops are free to attend!
 If you attended our annual conferences or other Ohio Family Network workshops, please log in using the password you created.
 Otherwise, click on Login then Create Account.
 You will have access to our virtual learning platform where all of our live and on-demand workshops will be available.
-For more information, please contact Veronica at email@example.com.
+For more information, contact Bradley Wyner, Director of Education at firstname.lastname@example.org.

 These five trainings can help your staff gain skills to create more inclusive spaces where individuals with developmental disabilities can better access our important community assets.
 There is no cap to the number of staff and each staff member will receive a certificate of completion that shows they have learned evidence-based strategies in supporting the autism community.

 Successfully Serving Individuals with Autism and Other Disabilities in Social & Recreational Settings

 Wednesday, May 26th 2021, 11:30 -- 1:00 pm EST

 Beth Thompson, MSSA, LSW, Program Director, Milestones Autism Resources

 Do you know who to call for help when a family approaches you about accommodations for a child with disabilities?
 1 in 54 individuals are autistic.
 19% of the population has autism or another disability.
 In this workshop, staff that support individuals accessing and utilizing services and programs at recreational centers will learn techniques to help inform program planning and how to deliver them with reasonable accommodations and who to call for resources when you get stuck.